 In Conclusion…

 You should always ask a professional to help guide you through these types of big decisions.
-Whether it’s your business savvy manager or your very clever lawyer, always get a second, or even third, set of eyes on anything that requires a signature and involves your finances.
+Whether it’s your business-savvy manager or your very clever lawyer, always get a second, or even third, set of eyes on anything that requires a signature and involves your finances.
+If you’re interested in exploring an advance, make sure to reach out to your client manager or contact our team!
+We’re happy to walk you through your options and whether it’s right for you now… or later.

 One Comment